 "My men have been out mustering the vote," he said with a nod of his head toward the man at his right.
 "And I think we have just enough to carry, so... so... keep your people ready to move!"

-Miss Addams, seated across from the door, had noticed Alzina come in and presented her to the intense speaker, who happened to be the governor of Illinois, John Altgeld. _Now_ it was clear to Alzina why he looked so familiar.
-The newspapers, the _Tribune_ in particular, had been caricaturing him almost daily for his workers' rights decisions.
+Miss Addams, seated across from the door, had noticed Alzina come in and presented her to the governor of Illinois, John Altgeld.
+Now it was clear to Alzina why he looked so familiar.
+The newspapers, the Tribune in particular, had been caricaturing him almost daily for his workers' rights decisions.
 The talented cartoonists had vied with each other in depicting Altgeld as a sort of demented and deformed gnome.
 But he appeared normal enough to Alzina, even if strikingly tight-lipped and pale.

 Altgeld had reason to be tense.
 As a defender of the working people, he had made some people more than a little unhappy and the Republicans were pulling out every stop in the book to unseat him in the next election.
 Such things were far from Altgeld's mind at the moment as he struggled to focus on the issues at hand.
 The governor fought back a little twitch in one of his cheeks as he nodded to Alzina.
 Any time he became heated, Altgeld got a mild palsy, a vestige of what was called Chickahominy fever then, later known as malaria, picked up during his stint in the Civil War.
 Altgeld came from that class of people who actually fought in war.
 Not from the group of men who sold moldy beef to the troops, but did not fight.
 Some of these others later wrote memoirs about how their sharp trading during the Civil War was the basis of their Chicago fortunes.